-- This booklet describes the provisions of the Plan in effect as of January 1, 2015. - Effective April 1, 2015, this booklet covers participants in the Basic Plan who are covered by the Empire BlueCross BlueShield Direct Point-of-Service ("POS") network because they work in Connecticut, New Jersey or the New York City metropolitan area.
-There is a different booklet which covers Basic Plan participants who work outside this area. - The level of contributions provided for in your collective bargaining agreement or participation agreement determines the Plan for which you are eligible.
-In general, the Basic Plan covers Security Officers who work in the New York City metropolitan area.
+- This booklet describes the provisions of the Plan in effect as of December 1, 2013 unless specified otherwise.
+If you are a retiree and are eligible for Plan benefits, you are eligible for the current Plan benefits, not the Plan benefits in effect at the time you stopped working. - This booklet covers all participants in the Metropolitan Plan.
+It also covers those participants in the Suburban Plan who are covered by the Empire BlueCross BlueShield Direct Point-of-Service ("POS") network because they work in the New York City metropolitan area including seven counties in New Jersey (Bergen, Hudson, Middlesex, Monmouth, Passaic, Sussex and Union) or two counties in Connecticut (Fairfield and Litchfield).
+There is a different booklet which covers Suburban Plan participants who work outside this area. - The level of contributions provided for in your collective bargaining agreement or participation agreement determines the Plan for which you are eligible.
+In general, the Metropolitan Plan covers participants who work in residential and commercial employment in Manhattan, Brooklyn, Queens and Staten Island.
+Note that most Security Officers are covered by the Basic Plan which has a separate booklet.
+In general, the Suburban Plan covers participants who work in New York City public schools, in Westchester and Long Island residential employment and in Co-op City in the Bronx.